-But are we in the West - the United Nations, World Bank, IMF, governments, international NGOs, faith groups - up for this common-sense approach to development?
+However, are we in the West - the United Nations, World Bank, IMF, governments, international NGOs, faith groups, poverty campaigners - up for any such common-sense approach to development?
 Of course not.
-Public relations departments in all of the above will shout loudly that they do subscribe to these ideals but we all know that it is actions that speak louder than words.
+Public relations departments in all of the above organisations will shout loudly that they do subscribe to these ideals but we all know that it is actions that speak louder than words.
 And through lack of action we in the West can be accused of being culpable in helping to keep people in poverty and we all really ought to be ashamed!

 Asia:- JAPAN 7.73; Hong Kong 7.54